mattaylor/elvis/readme.md

 This implementation was taken from Arak's suggestion on from https://forum.nim-lang.org/t/3342

-Note: Due to compiler limitations the '!' operation is evaluated eagerly.
+Note: Due to compiler limitations the '!' operation is implemented as a proc and is evaluated eagerly.

 Examples:
 - `assert (true ? "a" ! "b") == "a"`